• Home

 Jump to Recipe

 There is something so comforting about a baked potato, especially one made with cheese!
-Try this easy recipe for baked potato with ricotta and tomatoes for your next comfort food lunch or supper.
+Try this easy recipe for baked potatoes with ricotta and tomatoes for your next comfort food lunch or supper.

 There is just something so comforting about a baked potato, don’t you think?
 Add in the fact that baked potatoes are actually GOOD for you, and you are looking at one satisfying lunch or supper, all in one easy to make package.